Old Slains Castle: Structure

 Originally a strongly built 5-storey oblong keep (of which a small part remains), a wall defending the landward side was added in the early 16th century.

 Modern day

 Two sections of wall remain standing, at approximately 25 m in height.
 The south-facing wall partially collapsed on 31 May 1979.
 An estimated 100 tons of rubble fell on the road next to the castle, blocking the road and partially burying a lorry.

 In the 1950s, a 3-storey house was built within the ruins, adjoining a fishing cottage built in the 18th century.
 Since 1991 several archaeological excavations have been carried out, the last one in 2007.
 The remains of the old castle are designated as a scheduled monument.

+Fishing

+The Annual Reports of the Fishery Board for Scotland provide an insight into the abrupt drop in fishing from Old Castle in 1900: "Only during the first two months of the year did the fishermen fish from this creek.
+They have now all left for Aberdeen and Torry."